qut-dmrc/encrypt_all_the_things/presentation.md

 # Example password reuse

-getting hacked by angry gamergaters on one account, loose all others too
+getting Twitter hacked by angry gamergaters, and suddenly your devices are wiped

 Note:
 * even if something similar might have happened, all examples are made up